 Did you know that there are up to 28000 apprenticeship positions available across England?

-If you didn’t know the above you are not alone and All About STEM has been working in Cheshire and Warrington to help make sure that schools, colleges and their students are fully informed about the brilliant opportunities that apprenticeships offer.
+If you didn’t know the above, you are not alone and All About STEM is working in Cheshire, Warrington, Knowsley & Wirral to help make sure that schools, colleges and their students are fully informed about the brilliant opportunities that apprenticeships offer.

 In March 2017 All about STEM started to deliver the (ASK) Apprenticeship Support and Knowledge for Schools project (commissioned by the National Apprenticeship Service).

 The project works with school and colleges to ensure they are getting the support they need to fully promote apprenticeship by ensuring they are provided with up to date information and guidance about apprenticeships.